espressif/esp-rainmaker-admin-cli/README.md

                         Default: false if not specified.
   --inputfile <csvfile> This is the node_ids.csv file containing pre-generated node ids.
   --prefix_num <start> <length>
                         These prefix numbers start (counter) and length (minimum length of digits as prefix) are added for each node specific output filenames as index.
-For example --prefix 1 4 will set file or folder name prefixes as node-0001-<node_id>.<file_extension if it is a file>.
+For example --prefix_num 1 4 will set file or folder name prefixes as node-0001-<node_id>.<file_extension if it is a file>.
 The prefixes follow order of 0001, 0002, 0003, etc as per the start (counter) value and the number of nodes for which to generate the device certificates (--count).
 The default value of the index is 1 (start) and 6 (length).
   --videostream         Require mqtt_cred_host to be present in the response.
 Will throw an error if not available.
   --no-pop              Generate QR code without pop field.
 When specified, the QR code payload will not include the 'pop' field.
 ```